ldijkman/randomnerd_esp32_wifi_manager/README.md

 make sure to move the data directory into the arduino ide created directory

-arduino ide->menu->sketch->show sketch folder->should show the data direcory
+arduino ide->menu->sketch->show sketch folder->should show the data directory

 ---